Skip to main content

 B.A. in Chemistry

 The B.A. degree in Chemistry provides the chemistry background needed by students who plan to pursue in a career in the health sciences (medicine, dentistry, pharmacology, biochemistry), secondary science education, business, or law.
-The B.A. degree requires successful completion of the required chemistry curriculum listed below, 7 hours of approved chemistry electives, two semesters of physics (PHYS 101 and 102), two semesters of calculus (MATH 155 and 156), and four semesters of a foreign language.
+The B.A. degree requires successful completion of the required chemistry curriculum listed below, 13-14 hours of approved chemistry electives, two semesters of physics (PHYS 101/101L and 102/102L), two semesters of calculus (MATH 155 and 156), and four semesters of a foreign language (prior to Fall 2024).

 Required Chemistry Courses for B.A.
 Degree in Chemistry